-1 Introduction
+1. Introduction

 Although state and local governments in the U.S. have historically been regarded as some of the most financially sound entities, the aftermath of the Great Recession has cast doubt on this notion.
 For example, substantial losses in state pension funds during the financial crisis together with overly optimistic assumptions on pension asset returns have raised questions of whether state pension obligations may be sustainable (see Novy-Marx and Rauh (2012); Novy-Marx and Rauh (2011)).
-The financial crisis also lead to the collapse of most bond insurance companies, leaving the vast majority of obligations of state and local governments uninsured.
+The financial crisis also led to the collapse of most bond insurance companies, leaving the vast majority of obligations of state and local governments uninsured.
 At the same time, unmet needs for infrastructure investments, the bulk of which are typically funded by state and local governments, have been growing and estimated to amount to approximately \$2 trillion in 2017.1 In the presence of these funding shortfalls, municipal entities have rapidly increased their reliance on private bank loans.
 Specifically, state and local governments have increased their bank loan obligations from about \$30 billion before the financial crisis to over \$160 billion in late 2016 (see Figure 1).

-Figure 1: Volumes of bank loans and municipal bonds outstanding over time very few municipal entities choose to disclose voluntarily.2 Using confidential supervisory loan-level data on bank lending to municipal governments in the United States, we study the municipal bank debt market.
+Yet empirical evidence on this trend has been nonexistent, mainly due to the lack of data.
+No disclosure requirements exist for private debt claims of municipal governments, and very few municipal entities choose to disclose voluntarily.2 Using confidential supervisory loan-level data on bank lending to municipal governments in the United States, we study the municipal bank debt market.
 We first present key characteristics of the average bank loan contract to municipalities and discuss implications for debt seniority and potential claim dilution between private and public debt claims.
 We then analyze banks' internal assessment of the credit worthiness of municipalities and draw comparisons with that of rating agencies.
-Given that banks' are likely to have substantially more information than bond investors due to the continuous monitoring banks engage in when working with borrowers (Gustafson et al. (2018)), these results shed new light on the riskness of municipal issuers.
-Last, we study how exogenous adverse income shocks affects the debt structure of municipalities.
+Given that banks are likely to have substantially more information than bond investors due to the continuous monitoring banks engage in when working with borrowers (Gustafson et al. (2018)), these results shed new light on the riskiness of municipal issuers.
+Last, we study how exogenous adverse income shocks affect the debt structure of municipalities.
 This analysis helps us understand whether the trend towards private debt claims is likely to persist in an environment of eroding fiscal positions.